ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-less/README.md

 ## How it works

-The tooling extension can be used to compile less files in your app folder by using [less-openui5](https://github.com/SAP/less-openui5).
+The UI5 CLI extension can be used to compile less files in your app folder by using [less-openui5](https://github.com/SAP/less-openui5).

 It can also include less file from UI5 library dependencies (framework and custom ones), e.g.: